Im-Crypto-Hodler/Drosera-Network-Operator-Node/README.md

 ---

 ## 4. 🌿 Bloom Boost Trap
 Go to your Trap on Dashboard and click `Send Bloom Boost`.
-Deposit some Holesky ETH.
+Deposit some Holesky ETH ( Min.
+2 ).

 ---